 Q: How and when are retired capital credits paid to members?

-A: Capital credits are generally paid in December in the form of a check to members who have a capital credit balance.
-The amount paid is determined by a number of factors, including federal guidelines, financial ratios, system goals and objectives, interest rates and co-op by-laws.
+A: Capital credits are generally paid in December.
+The amount paid is determined by several factors: federal guidelines, financial ratios, system goals and objectives, interest rates and our co-op by-laws.

-A: All checks are mailed in mid-December.
-With the holiday season, delays in the mail process are inevitable.
-In the past, it has taken up to 30 days for a capital credit check to be delivered.
+Inactive members will have checks mailed out mid-December.
+With holiday postal delays, it can take up to 30 days for a capital credit check to be delivered.
 Therefore, lost checks will only be re-issued after February 1.
 This will give adequate time to stop payment on the original check and reissue a replacement check.

-Q: Is there any reason a member wouldn’t get a check in a year that capital credits are being retired?
+Q: Is there any reason an inactive member with a remaining capital credit balance wouldn’t get a check in a year that capital credits are being retired?

 A: Yes.
 There are four possible reasons:

-- Low Capital Credit Balance – Shares of the general retirement are based upon your capital credit balance.
-It usually takes several years to build up a balance sufficient to receive a check.
-Also, only checks greater than $10 are generated.
+Low Capital Credit Balance – Shares of the general retirement are based upon your capital credit balance.
+Only checks greater than $10 are generated.
 Those amounts less than $10 will be set aside until they reach the $10 point.

-- Unpaid items to Wood County Electric Cooperative – Only those members without debts and fully paid final bills receive checks.
-The payment for those with unpaid balances will be applied to their account against the unpaid balance.
+Unpaid items to Wood County Electric Cooperative – Only those members without debts and fully paid final bills receive checks.
+The credit for those with unpaid balances will be applied to their account against the unpaid balance.

-- Prior year’s check uncashed – If you have received a check in the past and have not cashed it, then no check will be written.
-No further checks will be written until you cash the check.
+Prior year’s check uncashed – If you have received a check in the past and have not cashed it, then no check will be written.
+No further checks will be written until you make contact with us.

 Q: Why can’t a member just “cash out” and collect all of his/her capital credits?